epoca-technology/epoca-core-api/README.md

-# EPOCA CORE API
+# EPOCA CORE

-Epoca Core is an API designed to manage the trading system and can be interacted with through the GUI.
+Epoca Core is a RESTful API that can be interacted with through the GUI.
+It is designed to manage the platform as well as the implementation of the Value Averaging Strategy.

 [API Errors](./API_ERRORS.md)